corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

      docker pull cenm-cli:1.3-zulu-openjdk8u242
      ```

-You have installed the CENM CLI tool.
+You have installed the Docker image with CENM CLI tool.

+To get the tool ready to use from within the Docker container, check the [Kubernetes deployment guide](deployment-kubernetes.md#network-operations).

 ## Set up the CENM CLI Tool